networkupstools/nut-ddl/.github/pull_request_template.md

 - [ ] Information from `upsc` discovered fields is provided un-commented.

+- [ ] Additional data about supported RW variables and/or instant commands
+  is provided (as comments)...

-- [ ] Additional data about supported RW variables and instant commands is prefixed with standardized comment mark-up as documented on site, e.g.:
+- [ ] ...prefixed with standardized comment mark-up as documented on site, e.g.:
 ````
 #RW:<var.name>:<type>:<options>
 ````